Reading Smart Meters: IR, D0 & SML Explained Simply

 Conclusion

-Reading a smart meter is easier than many people think.
+Reading a Smart Meter is simpler than many people think.

 The IR interface is standard today, D0 describes the transmission protocol, and SML structures the data: